Basharshaeb/laravel-flutter-bridge/CONTRIBUTING.md

-# Contributing to Laravel Flutter Bridge
+# Contributing to Laravel Flutter Generator

-Thank you for considering contributing to the Laravel Flutter Bridge package!
+Thank you for considering contributing to the Laravel Flutter Generator package!

 ## Author